GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 Accessing GRASS Modules
 -----------------------

-GRASS is modular system which consists of several hundrends tools (called "modules").
+GRASS is modular system which consists of several hundreds tools (called "modules").
 They are accessible from the Layer Manager menu, "Modules" tab and from command prompt ("Console" tab).